groupe-idea/ansible-formation/README.md

 above with their current state.
 For more information about a specific VM, run `vagrant status NAME`.
 ```
+web1 html port 80 will be forwarded to your host on port 8080, web2 html port 80 will be 8081, once nginx up you can validate it is up with http://localhost:8080

 Once your boxes are started with vagrant up
 ```